Regeneron pauses patient enrollment in lymphoma drug trials

 Dec 14 (Reuters) - Regeneron Pharmaceuticals Inc REGN.O said on Monday it was pausing patient enrollment in two trials testing its experimental lymphoma drug, after the U.S. health regulator requested changes in trial protocols.

-Patients benefiting from the drug, odronextamab, may continue treatment following their re-consent, the company said.
+Participants benefiting from the drug, odronextamab, may continue treatment, the drugmaker said, if they give their consent.

+The U.S. Food and Drugs Administration had placed the trials on partial clinical hold and asked the company to change protocols to reduce the occurrence of an inflammatory response called cytokine release syndrome in patients, according to Regeneron.

+The syndrome, caused by a large, rapid release of immune substances called cytokines, may occur after treatment with some types of cancer therapies and can sometimes be severe or fatal.
+It has different symptoms including fever, headache and troubled breathing, according to the National Cancer Institute.

 (Reporting by Manojna Maddipatla in Bengaluru; Editing by Shinjini Ganguli)